 Abstract

-I will investigate the effects of oceanographic conditions on Scripps's Murrelets (Synthliboramphus scrippsi) egg size at Santa Barbara Island, California, USA, from 2009-2017.
+Oceanic conditions are known to affect a variety of life history parameters in seabirds, but the degree to which egg size responds to environmental conditions has been investigated only rarely.
+The resources available to an avian embryo have the potential to influence survival of the embryo and of the chick post-hatching.
+I will investigate the effects of oceanographic conditions on Scripps's Murrelet (Synthliboramphus scrippsi) egg size at Santa Barbara Island, California, USA, from 2009-2017.
 Environmental covariates that characterize the marine environment at various spatial and temporal scales (e.g., sea surface temperature, the Pacific Decadal Oscillation index, and forage fish abundance) will be included in this analysis.
-Scripps's Murrelets lay eggs that are relatively large to their body size and must therefore gain resources from their environmental surroundings to accomplish this.
-The goal of this research is to understand which factors, if any, are driving variance in egg sizes.
+Scripps's Murrelets lay eggs that are relatively large for their body size and must therefore gain substantial resources from their environmental surroundings to accomplish this.
+My goal with this research is to understand which factors, if any, are driving variance in egg size.
 Using linear mixed models that include environmental covariates and egg-laying order as fixed effects as well as random plot and observer effects, I will model these relationships.
-The significance of collecting this egg measurement data at Santa Barbara Island is unknown and could potentially be taking up resources as well as disrupting sites and breeding birds.
-Therefore, understanding the importance of collecting this data for population monitoring and conservation efforts will be beneficial for future endeavors.
+Egg measurement data are collected at Santa Barbara Island during nest success monitoring.
+Given that collection of egg measurement data takes time and could disrupt breeding birds, a better understanding of the significance of these data for population analysis and conservation will inform future monitoring efforts.

 Introduction

 Seabirds have previously been identified as reliable indicators of marine ecosystem health (Mallory et. al, 2010, Cairns 1986; Velarde et. al 2019).
-Fluctuating marine conditions can impact demographic processes of seabirds due to their dependence on marine ecosystems for foraging.
-For example, Caussin’s Auklets (Ptychoramphus aleuticus) at Triangle Island (British Columbia, Canada), have shown reduced offspring survival and fledging masses in years of warm sea surface temperatures (SSTs) due to limited temporal overlap between pre-breeding foraging and prey availability (Hipfner, 2008).
+Fluctuating marine conditions can impact the demography of seabirds due to their dependence on marine ecosystems for foraging.
+For example, Cassin’s Auklets (Ptychoramphus aleuticus) at Triangle Island (British Columbia, Canada), have shown reduced offspring survival and fledging masses in years of warm sea surface temperatures (SSTs) due to limited temporal overlap between pre-breeding foraging and prey availability (Hipfner, 2008).
+Changes in marine conditions have also been linked to declines in reproductive success (Hipfner 2012) and changes in clutch size (Roth et. al, 2005) of seabirds.

 Examining the relationship between marine conditions and direct reproductive parameters is a challenging task due to the varying scales on which these processes operate on.

-Changes in marine conditions have previously been linked to declines in reproductive success (Hipfner 2012) and changes in clutch size (Roth et. al, 2005) of seabirds.
-Interannual and interdecadal oceanographic variations have demonstrated to play an essential role in the egg size of seabirds.
-In Norway, Atlantic puffin (Fratercula arctica) populations at two separate colonies (1980-2011) showed an annual decrease in population and parallel decreases in egg volume (Barrett et. al 2012).
+Interannual and interdecadal oceanographic variation also plays an important role in determining the egg size of some seabird species, though this relationship has been only rarely investigated.
+In Norway, Atlantic puffin (Fratercula arctica) populations at two separate colonies (1980-2011) showed an annual decrease in population size and parallel decrease in egg volume (Barrett et. al 2012).
 The relationship was modeled using regional (winter North Atlantic Oscillation) and local (April SST) oceanographic conditions that linked a lack of food availability prior to egg-laying to decreases in egg size.
 Hipfner (2012) found that egg size increased with temperature for Glaucous-winged gulls (Larus glaucescens) but the effect was small and limited to one and three-egg clutches.
-In general, egg size varies with the amount of energy invested into egg production and such can be reflected by environmental parameters (Williams 2005) .
+In general, egg size varies with the amount of energy invested in egg production, and the energy available to invest can be a function of environmental conditions (Williams 2005) .